 3. (32-35) The unmarried have the opportunity to serve and please God with less distraction.

 But I want you to be without care.
 He who is unmarried cares for the things of the Lord—how he may please the Lord.
 But he who is married cares about the things of the world—how he may please his wife.
 There is a difference between a wife and a virgin.
 The unmarried woman cares about the things of the Lord, that she may be holy both in body and in spirit.
 But she who is married cares about the things of the world—how she may please her husband.
 And this I say for your own profit, not that I may put a leash on you, but for what is proper, and that you may serve the Lord without distraction.

 a.
 He who is unmarried cares for the things of the Lord: Here, Paul simply recognizes that when a person doesn’t have family responsibilities, they are more “free” to serve God.
 This was the main reason Paul considered the unmarried state preferable for himself.

 b.
 He who is married cares about the things of the world; how he may please his wife: Paul does not say this to condemn the married person; in fact, Paul is saying this is how it should be for the married person.
 There is something wrong if a married man does not care for how he may please his wife, and something is wrong if a married woman does not care about how she may please her husband.

 c.
-Again, Paul's reason for explaining these things is not to forbid marriage, but to put it into an eternal perspective.
-He isn't putting a leash on anyone; he merely shares from his own heart and experience.
+Not that I may put a leash on you, but for what is proper: Again, Paul’s reason for explaining these things is not to forbid marriage, but to put it into an eternal perspective.
+He isn’t putting a leash on anyone; he merely shares from his own heart and experience.

 i.
 Significantly, for Paul, the most important thing in life was not romantic love, but pleasing God.
 For him, he could please God better as single, but another may please God better as married, all according to our calling.